robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

 	<dt>`ignore`</dt>
 	<dd>An array of property names to be ignored when records are created in the deltas table.</dd>
 	<dt>`habtm`</dt>
 	<dd>An array of models that have a HABTM relationship with the acting model and whose changes should be monitored with the model.
 If the HABTM model is auditable in its own right, don't include it here.
-This option is for related models whose changes are _only_ track relative to the acting model.</dd>
+This option is for related models whose changes are _only_ tracked relative to the acting model.</dd>
 </dl>

 ### Syntax